 About Richard Peterson

 Richard Peterson has more than 34 years in the culinary industry, including 15+ in aviation catering.
 Richard, who is an executive chef, is an expert in both the logistics and menu development areas of in-flight catering for business aviation.
-Prior to his current role as general manager of the Air Culinaire Worldwide Tampa kitchen, Richard served in various other positions with the company, including vice president operations, vice president client services, and vice president European operations.
-Richard, who has worked in North America, Europe and Latin America, has been recognized throughout business aviation for his in-flight catering expertise and has spoken at various industry events.
-Richard who is fluent in English and Spanish, has a bachelor’s degree from the University of North Texas.
-He can be reached at firstname.lastname@example.org.
+Prior to his current role as Manager of Flight Attendant Services for Air Culinaire Worldwide®, Richard served in various other positions with the company, including vice president operations, vice president client services, and vice president European operations.
+Richard, who has worked in North America, Europe, and Latin America, has been recognized throughout business aviation for his in-flight catering expertise and has spoken at various industry events.
+Richard, who is fluent in English and Spanish, has a bachelor’s degree from the University of North Texas.
+He can be reached at email@example.com.

 Before adding your comments, please read our Comment Policy.